 Just know that it will most likely get scratched anytime anything touches it.

-(If you really don’t want to sand or prime before painting furniture, here is probably the easiest and best way for Painting Furniture Without Sanding or Priming)
+(If you really don’t want to sand or prime before painting furniture, here is probably the easiest and best way for Painting Furniture Without Sanding or Priming.
+Also, check out this post to learn more about the best paint for furniture without sanding.)

 How to Sand Furniture Before Painting?